AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 One major part of the design process will be writing code to model designs of the reactor.
 Since the UASB reactor can have many design approaches, it is important to create flexible code that can test different positions and determine the required parameters.
 The team will be writing this code within the design manual and testing it rigorously to get the best design solution.

 Because AguaClara is moving from Fusion 360 to Onshape, UASB also plans to create an updated CAD model of the UASB reactor on OnShape.
 If this cannot be accomplished the semester, it will be accomplished next semester.
-Two members of the team have volunteered to be trained on OnShape within the upcoming months.
+Two members of the team have volunteered to be trained on OnShape within the upcoming months. [**CEO: There is supposedly an easy way to move some designs from Fusion to Onshape...I don't know exactly what it is but I know it's possible...**]

 <!--[EM: Fix grammar and spelling mistakes.
 Addressed -CJMS]-->